Foreign Affairs Information Technology Fellowship

 • Personalized mentoring and professional development opportunities throughout the program.

-Upon successful completion of the fellowship program and the State Department’s entry requirements, fellows receive an appointment in the Foreign Service as an Information Management Specialist.
+Upon successful completion of the fellowship program and the State Department’s entry requirements, fellows receive an appointment in the Foreign Service as an Diplomatic Technology Officer (DTO).
 Fellows agree to a minimum five-year commitment upon entry into the Foreign Service.

 Dates and Deadlines